henke37/window-follower/troubleshooting.md

 ## I'm not seeing any filter settings

 You added the filter to the source.
 Add it to the scene instead.
+This is because filters on sources apply to all instances of the source on all scenes.

 ## I updated OBS and the plugin no longer loads